dprees8/Coursera_GettingCleaningData_W4/README.md

         - Next, summarize the mean and standard deviation for all variables in subset_data starting with column 3.
             - Start with column 3 since the first 2 columns are Subject and Activity.
     - Save the resulting table in the data table "mean_std_table".
+    - Save table to a file named "mean_std_table".

 Expirement Details:
 ===================